 As far as electric skateboards as a whole goes, the main speculation was that they’re only going to be bought by tech nerds who wanted to skate back in high school but never did so.
 Even though they were right, this scenario was only working for a short period of time and nowadays we can see everyone buying electric skateboards… Young, old, popular or nerdy; everyone loves them.

 Cheap electric skateboards listed down below are best suited for beginners who would like to get their feet wet in the world of electric skateboards.
 Now that they have gone mainstream, electric skateboards I mean, many people are curious to try them out.
 More mainstream models like Boosted Board cost up to $1500.
-Thats too much money for a beginner to spend on something like an electric skateboard, that’s coming from me, a die hard electric skateboard fan.
+That’s too much money for a beginner to spend on something like an electric skateboard, that’s coming from me, a die-hard electric skateboard fan.
 That’s why this list is the perfect place for beginners to start their journey in the world of electric skateboards.

 Are there any sacrifices you make by not buying premium models?

 Not really, no. As far as performance and specs goes, boards for around $300 are equally as good as the one that cost close to or over $1000.
-Not all of them of course, but brands like BLITZART, Atom and Koowheel are really pushing out some very impressive models in this low price segment.
+Not all of them of course, but brands like BLITZART, Atom, and Koowheel are really pushing out some very impressive models in this low price segment.
 More premium models, next to better quality, also tack on extra features like replaceable batteries, regenerative braking, mobile apps, LED lights and whatnot.
-Even some of those premium features are slowly starting finding their place in this low price segment.
+Even some of those premium features are slowly starting to find their place in this low price segment.
 So rest assured, you don’t miss out on performance or anything like that with these budget models.

 Picking and choosing an electric skateboard can be tricky

-This is especially true if you are not very tech savvy, like a parent buying an electric skateboard for their kid.
+This is especially true if you are not very tech-savvy, like a parent buying an electric skateboard for their kid.
 Now that electric skateboards went outside the “short-term trend” zone and because they are not nearly as expensive as they were a couple of years ago, everyone wants one.
 Nowadays, you can find a solid model for well under $500, and today I’m going to show you just that.